SeekStorm/SeekStorm/README.md

 * But search engine performance still matters when used in a server or service for many concurrent users and requests for maximum scaling, throughput, low processor load, and cost.
 * With performant search technology, you can serve many concurrent users at low latency with fewer servers, less cost, less energy consumption, and a lower carbon footprint.
 * It also ensures low latency even for complex and challenging queries: instant search, fuzzy search, faceted search, and union/intersection/phrase of very frequent terms.
+* Local search performance matters, e.g. when many local queries are spawned for reranking, fallback/refinement queries, fuzzy search, data mining or RAG befor the response is transferred back over the network.
 * Besides average latencies, we also need to reduce tail latencies, which are often overlooked but can cause loss of customers, revenue, and a bad user experience.
 * It is always advisable to engineer your search infrastructure with enough performance headroom to keep those tail latencies in check, even during periods of high concurrent load.
 * Also, even if a human user might not notice the latency, it still might make a big difference in autonomous stock markets, defense applications or RAG which requires multiple queries.